rpdelaney/l4d2-tourney-rules/rules.md

 ("bo3") games.

 ######2.2.1 Map selection
-In bo3 matches, the captains from each team will perform a single coin toss.
-The loser of the toss will choose the map for the first game.
-The winner will then choose the map for the second game.
-Finally, the captains will take turns removing maps from the map pool until there is one map remaining for the third match, if it is necessary.
+A map will be published for each round of the playoffs.
+That will be the map played in the first game of each match.
+The loser of the first game will pick the map for the second game.
+If a third game is necessary, the loser of the second game will pick the map for the third game.

+It is not allowed to choose a map that has already been played in the current match.

+The chosen maps must be in the map pool.

 #####2.3 Map pool
 - Hard Rain: Downpour